-- 1. In the project window, right-click to select the DTM of the multiplexer slave that the device should be assigned to. - 2.
+- 1. In the project window, right-click to select the DTM of the multiplexer device. - 2.
 In the context menu, select Add device. - 3.
 Select the device-specific DTM from the list and confirm with OK. - 4.
-Select the signal loop that the device is to be connected to and confirm with OK. - → The device-specific DTM is then added to the project.
+Select the signal loop that the device is to be connected to and confirm with OK.

+\mapsto The device-specific DTM is then added to the project.